Zoho CRM Review: Determine Whether It’s a Fit for You

 Zoho CRM review workflow automation

-All Zoho CRM plans come with sales automation, including its free tier, which makes it one of the top operational CRMs for businesses of any size.
-You’ll be able to schedule email follow-ups and create contacts from new client interactions.
-More advanced functions include automated invoicing and billing upon closing deals, in-depth workflow insights so you can see what’s working, and AI-optimized workflows to make your processes as smooth as possible.
+All Zoho CRM plans come with sales and marketing automation, including its free tier, which makes it one of the top operational CRMs for businesses of any size.
+Reps can set up triggers to create a deal every time a contact is added from new client interactions or schedule email marketing campaigns.
+More advanced functions include automated invoicing and billing upon closing deals, in-depth insights so you can see what’s working, and AI-optimized workflows.

 Take advantage of your CRM’s automation abilities so you can focus on revenue-generating activities; our complete guide to CRM automation explains how.